Dynamical quantum ergodicity from energy level statistics: A short review of classical ergodic theory

 \subsection{The classical ergodic hierarchy}

 We first ask whether almost all initial points explore every region of nonzero measure in $\mathcal{P}$.
 If so, the dynamics is said to be \textit{ergodic} in $\mathcal{P}$.
 If not, $\mathcal{P}$ can be decomposed into (say) $M$ subsets that are invariant under $\mathcal{T}$, i.e. $\mathcal{P} = \bigcup_{j=1}^{M}\mathcal{P}_j$ (each with a measure induced by $\mu$), such that the dynamics is ergodic within each $\mathcal{P}_j$.
-In terms of correlation functions, ergodicity in $\mathcal{P}$ is expressed~\cite{HalmosErgodic,Sinai1976, SinaiCornfield, PlatoErgodic, Ott} as the following condition:
+Ergodicity in $\mathcal{P}$ can be shown to be equivalent~\cite{HalmosErgodic,Sinai1976, SinaiCornfield, PlatoErgodic, Ott} to time-averaged correlations (e.g. presence of the system in a region $B \subseteq \mathcal{P}$) becoming independent of the initial condition (e.g. starting in the region $A \subseteq \mathcal{P}$) with only measure zero exceptions:

+These measure zero exceptions could be isolated periodic orbits or other closed surfaces of lower dimension than $\mathcal{P}$.
 Here, we use $\diff t$ either as a continuous integration measure or that corresponding to a discrete sum, depending on the domain of $t$.

-\textit{Mixing} is a property of time evolution eventually becoming uncorrelated with initial conditions, and represents how rapidly typical points explore a phase space region $\mathcal{P}$ on which time evolution is ergodic.
-The simplest such criterion is expressed in terms of two element correlation functions~\cite{HalmosErgodic,Sinai1976, SinaiCornfield, PlatoErgodic, Ott},
+\textit{Mixing} is a property in which time evolution eventually becomes uncorrelated with initial conditions, and represents how rapidly typical points explore a phase space region $\mathcal{P}$ on which time evolution is ergodic.
+Generically, a system is mixing if any ensemble $A$ with sufficiently many `neighboring' initial states (i.e. of nonzero measure) in $\mathcal{P}$ eventually spreads out equally according to certain criteria over every region of $\mathcal{P}$ (with deviations from this behavior allowed for a vanishing fraction of times in the case of \textit{weak} mixing).
+The simplest such criterion is expressed in terms of two element correlation functions eventually becoming uncorrelated~\cite{HalmosErgodic,Sinai1976, SinaiCornfield, PlatoErgodic, Ott}:

-and is conventionally merely called mixing (with two variants, weakly mixing and strongly mixing, depending on whether the limit converges with measure zero exceptions in $t$, or exactly~\cite{HalmosErgodic, PlatoErgodic, Ott}).
-This can be extended to higher order correlation functions~\cite{rokhlin1967}, and the dynamics is said to be \textit{K-mixing} when all higher order correlation functions become uncorrelated in the above sense.
+and is conventionally merely called mixing (weak mixing corresponds to the limit converging except at a vanishing fraction of times, instead of exactly for all $t\to \infty$~\cite{HalmosErgodic, PlatoErgodic, Ott}).
+This can be extended to higher order correlation functions~\cite{SinaiCornfield, rokhlin1967}, and the dynamics is said to be \textit{K-mixing} when all higher order correlation functions become uncorrelated in the above sense~\cite{SinaiCornfield, Ott, PlatoErgodic}, which leads to chaotic behavior, e.g. nonzero Lyapunov exponents~\cite{Ott, PlatoErgodic}.
 These criteria form a hierarchy in the sense that K-mixing implies mixing, which implies ergodicity~\cite{PlatoErgodic, Ott}.
 Additional levels of randomness may also be considered~\cite{PlatoErgodic, Ott}; see Fig.~\ref{fig:ErgodicHierarchy} for a depiction of the hierarchy of Ref.~\cite{PlatoErgodic}.